 People with Health Connector coverage nearing Medicare eligibility face many obligations – to enroll in Medicare in a timely way, to notify their Connector plan about their Medicare eligibility, and to cancel their Connector plan.
-Despite these responsibilities, people with Connector plans receive no notice about their Medicare eligibility unless they are auto-enrolled in Medicare because they receive Social Security cash benefits.
+Despite these responsibilities, people with Connector plans may disregard notice about their Medicare eligibility unless they are auto-enrolled in Medicare because they receive Social Security cash benefits.
 In addition, Connector enrollees receive no notification that their access to premium tax credits automatically terminates when they become Medicare eligible.

 As always feel free to contact your local SHINE Regional Office at